MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Limitations

-Nonhost network addons that need to access IMDS endpoints will not work after you enable IMDS restriction.
+Nonhost network addons that need to access the IMDS endpoint will not work after you enable IMDS restriction.
 Unsupported addons include:

-- HTTPApplicationRouting
+- HTTPApplicationRouting (retired)
 - IngressApplicationGateway
 - OmsAgent
 - ACIConnectorLinux